modrinth/docs/docs/contributing.md

 - `cargo check` has been run.
 - `cargo sqlx prepare` has been run.

+> Note: If you encounter issues with `sqlx` saying 'no queries found' after running `cargo sqlx prepare`, you may need to ensure the installed version of `sqlx-cli` matches the current version of `sqlx` used [in labrinth](https://github.com/modrinth/labrinth/blob/master/Cargo.toml).

 ### knossos (frontend)

 [knossos] is the Nuxt.js frontend.
 You will need to install [pnpm] and run the standard commands: